 Their marriage have been described as one of the most successful in the UK.
 One many have seen that is worthy of emulation.
 Their celebrated marital life have lasted for more than 51 years.

 Alex Ferguson’s eldest son Mark was a former manager of Peterborough United and former professional footballer.

 One of the twin named Daren pictured below once played under his dad’s Manchester United from the year 1990 to 1994.
-He currently manages Doncaster Rovers as at time of writing.
+He currently manages Doncaster Rovers at the time of writing.

 Another twin, Jason Ferguson runs a football agency called ‘Elite Sport‘ which was once in partnership with Manchester United during the years of his father managing the club.
 He also runs an events management company.

-Alex Ferguson Childhood Story Plus Untold Biography Facts: Issue with David Beckham
+Alex Ferguson Biography – Issue with David Beckham:

 Ferguson once wrote that Beckham had his face injury turn him into a celebrity.
 According to him ‘He had the conscious decision to pursue fame away from the field after the injury’.